 That said, I’ve often found them cost-effective in distributed architectures.
-They’re usually simple to set up since you can reuse the service’s external API without needing extras like fake servers.
-And since each microservice tends to have a narrow focus, you can test behavior thoroughly in isolation.
+They’re usually simple to set up, since you can reuse the service’s external API without needing extras like fake servers.
+And since each microservice tends to have a narrow focus, you can test its behavior thoroughly in isolation.

-The following example shows a Gherkin specification for a booking HTTP API that is very coupled to the technical implementation:
+The following example shows a Gherkin specification for a booking HTTP API that is tightly coupled to the technical implementation:

 Scenario: Get an error when trying to book a hotel with no vacancy